dvreeze/yaidom-xbrl/README.rst

 the original taxonomy files without serializing it.

 Relationship prohibition and overriding must be possible on a given taxonomy model, resulting in an "effective" taxonomy model, without requiring any further context.
-Cycle detection and equalities such as S-equality should preferable also be possible using this taxonomy model alone.
+Cycle detection and equalities such as S-equality should preferably also be possible using this taxonomy model alone.
 Foremost, however, the taxonomy model should make it easy to query for concepts and their relationships.
 Types, substitution groups and their hierarchies should also be represented.